Lela Fisher Obituary (1947 - 2020) - The Kansan

 Lela was preceded in death by her parents; brothers, Kenneth, Norris, Morris, Freddie and Herbert Nichols; sister, Lenora Slaven and twin sisters.

-Survivors include her husband, Frank; children, LeAnna (Debra Hacker) Buchta, Francis E. Fisher Jr. and Shawna (David) Holland; 12 grandchildren and 27 great grandchildren.
+Survivors include her husband, Frank; children, LeAnna (Debra Hacker) Buchta, Francis E. Fisher Jr. and Shawna (David) Holland; sister, Alice Pugh; 12 grandchildren and 27 great grandchildren.

 A funeral services will be held at 1 p.m., Wednesday, November 11, 2020 at Salt City Cowboy Church, 810 N. Main St., South Hutchinson, KS, with Pastor Montie McFerrin officiating.
 Visitation will be held on Tuesday, November 10, 2020 from 1 p.m. to 7 p.m. with family greeting guests from 5 p.m. to 7 p.m.
 Burial will take place in Fairlawn Cemetery, Hutchinson, KS.
 Memorials may be given to the Salt City Cowboy Church and sent in care of Hutchinson Funeral Chapel, 300 E. 30th Ave., Hutchinson, KS 67502.
 Due to Covid-19 restrictions, the family asks that masks be worn at visitation and funeral service.